lipperr/deep_learning-1/README.md

-# HWs for DL-1 at HSE
+# HWs for DL-1 at HSE CS AMI

 **HW1:** back probagation and pytorch implementation using numpy